Blog · Paris · Visiting Paris During the Summer Olympics: What You Need To Know for Your Tour

 In particular, areas along the Seine will have traffic limitations, including road closures and blocked pedestrian access.
 And access to some attractions will be limited to those who have proof of prior registration to visit them (via a QR code — more on this below).

-What to know before your tour
+What to know for your tour

 We wrote this mainly for our guests taking an ExperienceFirst tour this summer, but if you’re another traveler to Paris, welcome!
 Check out our Paris tours — we’d love to show you around the city!